 US census, 1830, Reel 0150, Image 58, line 11, [Internet Archive].

-Zeamer Collection: Cumberland County (Pennsylvania Department of Education website), Download the Churchtown file, [Link].
+Zeamer Collection: Cumberland County (Pennsylvania Department of Education website), Download the Old Grave Yard in Churchtown file, [PA_Zeamer].

 Newspaper, American Volunteer, Carlisle, Pennsylvania.

 US census, 1840, Reel 0455, Image 307, line 4, [Internet Archive].

 US census, 1850, Reel 0772, Image 282, family 107, [Internet Archive].

 Jeremiah Zeamer, Biographical Annals of Cumberland County Pennsylvania (1905), 359, [Internet Archive].